AI email for healthcare professionals

 • Referral emails front-load the clinically relevant information: diagnosis, key history, and the specific reason for referral.

-• Administrative emails to payers and vendors are formal and reference specific case numbers, claim numbers, or order numbers.
+• Administrative emails to payers and vendors are formal and reference specific case numbers, claim numbers, or order numbers in the opening lines.

 • Internal team coordination emails state the action required and the date it is effective in the first two sentences.